zeek/zeek-docs/scripts/base/frameworks/supervisor/api.zeek.rst

    associated stream.

-   :node: the name of a previously created node via
+   :param node: the name of a previously created node via
          :zeek:see:`Supervisor::create` indicating to which
          child process the stdout line is associated.
          A empty value is used to indicate the message